I wanted to add a plugin to Discourse, so I

 6edbf13ce0bdc52df819524321e5e6b66bca7dd7ce2c5997262ba8008c6de371

-resolution to this issue in the thread and the
+to this issue in the thread and the original poster

 Looking up the error message about the unsupported header online, I find a Discourse support thread about the same issue dating back to Feb 24th.
 I use Backblaze for S3 storage and apparently, the AWS SDK developers introduced a breaking change with no regard to third party implementations and won't fix it: